cygaar/ERC721Stylus/README.md

 Implementation of ERC721 in Rust for Arbitrum's [Stylus](https://docs.arbitrum.io/stylus/stylus-gentle-introduction).
 Most of the code is based off of the example [here](https://github.com/OffchainLabs/stylus-workshop-nft/blob/main/src/erc712.rs), however there are several differences:
 - Fixed balances bug in the transfer function
+- Fixed receiver check for safeMint and safeTransfer
 - Optimized mint function to be more gas efficient
 - Optimized safeMint function to be more gas efficient
 - mint(address) has been changed to mint(address, tokenId).
 Same goes for safeMint.